-Wexond is an extensible web browser with a totally different user experience, built on top of
+Wexond is an extensible and privacy-focused web browser with a totally different user experience, built on top of

-- Tab groups Easily group tabs to tab groups and access them very fast.
+- Tab groups - Easily group tabs to groups and access them really fast.

 $ npm install